sts10/linux-notes-mdbook/src/initial-setup/go.md

 Go to the [Download page](https://www.gnu.org/software/gnugo/download.html) and download the source code to the latest version of GNU Go.
 It's likely to be a `tar.gz` file.
 Once downloaded, expand it.

 Inside that directory, there should be a README and an INSTALL documentation text file for you.
-But basically, to make the executable, I think you run
+But basically, to make the executable for a specific level, I'm pretty sure you run:

 ```
 ./configure --enable-level=4; make
 ```

 To build a level 4 binary.
-(There are plenty of other options in one of the documentation text files.)
+(There are plenty of other options explained in one of the documentation text files.)
 This binary will be created and placed at `./interface/gnugo`.
 Cool.

 Now in Sabaki, go to Engines > Manage Engines and click the "Add" button.
 For path, enter `path/to/interface/gnugo`, and then for "arguments" I'm pretty sure you want to put `--mode gtp`.
 Leave "Initial commands" blank.
 Note that after Adding an engine, you may need to restart Sabaki to use it.

-To attach **multiple levels** of GNU Go, I just duplicate the folder and rebuilt with the level I want.
+To build/attach **multiple levels** of GNU Go, I just duplicated the entire `gnudo` directory and rebuilt with the level I want.
 So in `go-engines` I've got:

 ```txt
 go-engines/gnugo-3.8-lvl1